 - The Georgia State court is a court of limited jurisdiction with authority to hear criminal misdemeanor cases and some civil cases outside the exclusive jurisdiction of the Superior court, The court may also hear appeals on certain cases from the Magistrate court.

 - The Georgia Magistrate has limited jurisdiction, meaning it cannot hear certain criminal cases.
-However, the court has the authority to refer a felony case to the Superior court or a misdemeanor to a state court after determining that there is probable cause or the charges against the accused person were strong enough to go to trial in those courts.
+However, the court has the authority to refer a felony or misdemeanor case to the Superior or State court after determining that there is probable cause or the charges against the accused person were strong enough to go to trial in those courts.
 This is described as a preliminary hearing or a commitment hearing, under the Uniform Magistrate Court rules.
 The Magistrate Court does not declare the guilt or acquittal of the defendant, rather, it determines whether or not the case against them is sufficient to stand at a trial.

 - Probate courts hear matters relating to wills and administration of estates, while the juvenile courts hear matters concerning juvenile delinquency and related matters.
 Municipal courts have jurisdiction over traffic violations, ordinance violations and if authorized by law, they may hear certain criminal and civil cases and also hold criminal preliminary hearings.